BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

 Place is intentionally coarse-grained and disclosure-friendly.

 Fields such as `sig:region` and `sig:locality` are sometimes drawn from small enumerable sets and may be elided.
 To support decorrelation in those cases, producers MAY encode those fields as **Salted Values** per [BCR-2026-004](bcr-2026-004-salted-value.md).
+If you anticipate needing decorrelatable elision, you MUST choose Salted Values when constructing the signed metadata.

 Plain-string form: